uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/descriptor.rst

 configuration parameters must be set before this function is called.
-Any change in configuration operated on a ``descriptor`` object via a call to its :ref:`onemkl_dft_descriptor_set_value` member function *after* it was committed may not be successfully reflected by that object unless its ``commit`` member function is called again.
+Any change in configuration operated on a ``descriptor`` object via a call to its :ref:`onemkl_dft_descriptor_set_value` member function *after* it was committed results in an undefined state not suitable for computation until this ``commit`` member function is called again.

 .. rubric:: Syntax